radiodario/xstate-on-react-native/README.md

 ```

 <!--
+Fire and foreget
 Logging something to the console
 Assigning a value to a variable
+Saving something to state (i.e. trigger a redux action?)
 Changing the attribute of a DOM node
 --->